USA Triathlon Hall of Fame Class of 2008 Biographies

 One of the sport's early age group stars, Judy won seven national triathlon titles, two duathlon national titles, four triathlon world gold medals, and five duathlon world gold medals.
 She was instrumental in establishing the USAT Women's Committee and annual women's breakfasts at major national and international races.
 She persuaded the Danskin Series to become USAT-sanctioned and inspired thousands of women to become involved in the sport.

 She was tragically killed while biking in 1997.
-Her award was accepted by her husband Dennis Flattery, pictured at right.
+Her award was accepted by her husband Dennis Flannery, pictured at right.

 Jon Gray Noll